UPPMAX/programming_formalisms/docs/sessions/expressive_data_type/README.md

 ## Exercise 1: use your own class

 - Pick a class to design at your skill level:
-    - Easiest: the worked-out position class, work in `src/learners`
+    - Easiest: the worked-out position class, work in `learners`
-    - Medium: the parameters class as shown above, work in `src/learners`
+    - Medium: the parameters class as shown above, work in `learners`
-    - Hardest: one in the learners' project, work in `src/weather`
+    - Hardest: one in the learners' project, work in `weather`

 - Write the tests and definition of your class